algorand/algorand-sdk-testing/README.md

 ~$ mvn test -Dcucumber.filter.tags="@unit"
 ```

-This command will vary by cucumber implementation, the specific framework documentation should be referenced for details.
+This command will vary by cucumber implementation.
+The specific framework documentation should be referenced for details.

 ### Adding a new test

+When testing a new feature, add a new feature file
-When adding a new test to an existing feature file, or a new feature file, a new tag should be created which describes that test.
-For example, the **assets** feature file has a corresponding `@assets` tag.
+or add new scenario to an existing feature file, along with a new tag.
+For example, the [assets feature file](./features/integration/assets.feature) is tagged with `@assets`.
 By adding a new tag for each feature we are able to add new tests to this repository without breaking the SDKs.

 In order for this to work, each SDK maintains a whitelist of tags which have been implemented.

 If a new feature file is created, the tag would go at the top of the file.
 If a new scenario is added the tag would go right above the scenario.

 If possible, please run a formatter on the file modified.
-There are several, including one built into VSCode Cucuber/Gherkin plugin.
+There are several, including one built into VSCode Cucumber/Gherkin plugin.

 ### Implementing tests in the SDK